What is Conjugal Partner Sponsorship?

 - A person living outside of Canada.

-- A person in a conjugal relationship for at least a year and cannot live with the sponsor as a couple due to reasons such as immigration, sexual orientation, religious reasons, etc.
+- A person in a conjugal relationship for at least a year, cannot live with the sponsor as a couple due to reasons such as immigration, sexual orientation, religious reasons, etc.

 Assessing Conjugal Relationships